-Due to its surplus renewable and carbon-free hydro power, Tacoma Power is well positioned to meet the CETA's requirements.
-However, this sweeping new law includes many policy changes which will require numerous rulemakings and workgroups to determine the implementation details as well as additional new utility planning and reporting requirements.
+Due to its surplus renewable and carbon-free hydro power, Tacoma Power is well positioned to meet the policy and regulatory requirements.
+However, these extensive laws include many policy changes which will require numerous rulemakings and workgroups to determine the implementation details as well as additional new utility planning and reporting requirements.